bszafranski/cram/docs/_build/html/_sources/create-network.rst.txt

 The **Demand Number** is automatically assigned by Excel CRAM.
 Demand numbers can not be reused in the network.

-The **Demand Name** is a user-defined ASCII string that povide a familiar name to describe the demand. *Inflows are ALWAYS named by users within the model.* We recommend that the name be unique within the first 32 characters but this not required.
+The **Demand Name** is a user-defined ASCII string that povide a familiar name to describe the demand. *Demands are ALWAYS named by users within the model.* We recommend that the name be unique within the first 32 characters but this not required.
 The name should normally be less than 256 characters in length.

 The **From Node** identifies the node at the upstream or distributing side of the demand.